Message Board Moratorium Bulletin from October 12 RE: End of State Eviction Moratorium, Start of CDC Moratorium

 Because the CDC moratorium carries jail time and six figure fines as a possible penalty for noncompliance, do not give a notice for a nonpayment eviction before talking with an attorney.
 As always, never resort to self-help (change the locks).

 MassLandlords’ advice is unambiguous: Do not attempt to work around the CDC moratorium.
 Some will argue that tenancies with nonpayment might proceed to eviction if nonpayment isn't listed as a claim.
-In other words, “Yes they owe money, but I’ll terminate no-fault.”
+In other words, “Yes they owe money, but I’ll terminate no-cause-stated.”
 That's a discussion for you and your attorney concerning your particular financial and legal situation, in the knowledge that State officials (including the Attorney General) will enforce the provisions of the CDC moratorium, which include draconian criminal penalties.

 If, instead of trying to work around the CDC moratorium, you file forthrightly for nonpayment: